Become a Pilot with FTA

 All our pilot training is delivered in the UK.
 If you enrol on our integrated programme you will complete the elementary stages of your flight training in a Piper PA28 and the more advanced flight phases in our Diamond aircraft.
 The busy airspace in the South East combined with the demanding weather conditions provide the optimal training experience.

 If you don’t know where to start, or which option is best for you, please contact our admissions team.
 We will give you all the best advice for your circumstances based on our knowledge and experience of training hundreds of pilots over the years.
-You can also arrange a campus visit to learn more about how we deliver pilot training.
-Click here to book your visit.
+You can also arrange a tour to learn more about our pilot training, click here to book your place.